 Rules are useful to cut out chunks of transactions and provide the broad classification needed to guide action.
 But the broad nature of rules also means that transactions get mixed up – those identified as having similar problems often require dissimilar actions.
 Transactions identified by rules have to be reviewed individually to decide on the action needed.

 At OpsVeda, our users have been putting together their own rules for a long time – tools such as Exception Builder & Opportunity Framework have played their part.
-However, the system also has the capability to keep a record of transactions recognized as an exception or an opportunity and the corresponding actions taken by the user.
+However, unknown to many users is that the system also has the capability to keep a record of transactions recognized as an exception or an opportunity and the corresponding actions taken by the user.
 So if the rules recommend that allocation for one order be reduced and another be raised, the system will track if the sales orders were actually modified and by how much the quantities were changed.
-This results in a rich dataset of transactions and its attributes mapped to the action actually taken.
-This accurate dataset gets fed into our ML engine.
+This results in a rich dataset that gets fed into our ML engine.